D.C. marks construction milestone on new Frederick Douglass Memorial Bridge

 The South Capitol Street Corridor Project also includes a remake of part of South Capitol Street into a scenic boulevard and major improvements on the Suitland Parkway and Interstate 295 interchanges.

-It will feature two piers that will appear to float in the river and four pedestrian overlooks.
+It will feature two piers, which will appear to float in the river, and four pedestrian overlooks.
 A multiuse path will facilitate more crossings on foot and bike.

 The new, wider bridge is being built parallel to the old one, near Nationals Park.
 Most of the construction has been over the river, limiting the impact on traffic on the existing bridge.
 But as work advances, travel patterns are shifting.
 More lane closures in nearby roadways have been announced recently as crews work on improvements on interchanges.